top of page

 WHAT TO PACK IN YOUR PACK

-• Pack – I've been using the Osprey Raven 14—I found it the perfect size for my body type and gear needs.
-I'm changing it up this year -- wish me luck!
+• Pack: I've been using the Osprey Raven 14.
+It's the perfect size for my body type and gear needs.
+But since I'm a smaller, 5'4" person, you'll want to find what fits your build and needs.

 • Foot powder – sample size – I use Gold Bond.